datanav/docs/technical/tripletex-hubspot.rst

      - "string"

-Tripletex Employee to Hubspot Contact
+Tripletex Employee to HubSpot Contact
 -------------------------------------
-Every Tripletex Employee will be synchronized with a Hubspot Contact.
+Every Tripletex Employee will be synchronized with a HubSpot Contact.

-If a matching Hubspot Contact already exists, the Tripletex Employee will be merged with the existing one.
+If a matching HubSpot Contact already exists, the Tripletex Employee will be merged with the existing one.
-If no matching Hubspot Contact is found, a new Hubspot Contact will be created.
+If no matching HubSpot Contact is found, a new HubSpot Contact will be created.

-A Tripletex Employee will merge with a Hubspot Contact if one of the following property combinations match:
+A Tripletex Employee will merge with a HubSpot Contact if one of the following property combinations match:

 .. list-table::
    :header-rows: 1

    * - Tripletex Employee Property
-     - Hubspot Contact Property
+     - HubSpot Contact Property
    * - email
      - properties.email

-Once a link between a Tripletex Employee and a Hubspot Contact is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Tripletex Employee and a HubSpot Contact is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Tripletex Employee and a Hubspot Contact:
+The following properties are synchronized between a Tripletex Employee and a HubSpot Contact:

 .. list-table::
    :header-rows: 1

    * - Tripletex Employee Property
-     - Hubspot Contact Property
+     - HubSpot Contact Property
-     - Hubspot Data Type
+     - HubSpot Data Type
    * - address.addressLine1
      - properties.address
      - "string"